ToxicFrog/doom-mods/gun-bonsai/README.md

 Projectiles home in on enemies.
 Higher levels will lock on from further away and be more maneuverable when homing.

-### Piercing Shots *(Projectile only)*
+### Piercing Shots *(Projectile only, requires two levels of Fast Shots)*

 Shots go through enemies (but not walls).
-Each level allows shots to go through one additional enemy.
-Note that most shots will hit enemies multiple times as they pass through, so this also acts as a damage bonus.
+Note that most shots will hit enemies multiple times as they pass through, so this also acts as a damage bonus which hits harder against larger enemies.

 ### Shield *(Melee only, max two levels)*